 “Sponsorship” – A Grant made in support of a specific event or activity, or specific set of events or activities, such as a scientific or professional meeting, a community health fair, health screening program, or similar, organized or managed by an eligible recipient group or organization.

 Please be aware that this calendar year grants are available for the following therapeutic areas:

-To download the Grant Application Review Form, right-click the link below and click on "Save target as..."
+If you have trouble opening the Grant Application Review Form below, right-click the button and select "Save target as..." or "Save link as..."